tjcsl/gitbook/services/cluster/slurm.md

 Sorry, it doesn't work yet.

-If it did, and your program outputs graphics, then you need to x-forward \(x is linux graphics\) from the remote machine \(infosphere\) to your machine.
+If it did, and your program outputs graphics, then you need to X-forward \(X is linux graphics\) from the remote machine \(infosphere\) to your machine.
 To do this, use the `-X` flag when `ssh`-ing all the way to infosphere.
 Then, you need to use the `--x11` flag when running a slurm command.
 An example series of commands is listed below:

 ```text
 [you@yourmachine:~]$ ssh -X 20xxyyou@remote.tjhsst.edu